What is Winter Term?

 - Pursue a hobby or physical skill

 For a faculty member, winter term is an excellent opportunity to direct special research projects, to invite specialists for intensive courses, to teach courses or offer guidance in subjects that do not fit into the regular curriculum, and to support students pursuing self-directed educational projects.
-Limited monetary support for projects is available through grants awarded by the Winter Term Committee (see Applying for a Project Grant).

 The goals of winter term are: